 Hacker-Pschorr Oktoberfest Märzen

 Forbidden as it was to brew in summer, a stronger beer – the Märzen – was brewed earlier in March.
 It would finally be served at the Oktoberfest, under the “Heaven of Bavaria”.
-We have returned once again to the age-old recipe and recreated that gloriously smooth, honey-coloured piece of history from times gone by.
+We have returned once again to the age-old recipe and recreated that gloriously smooth, honey-colored piece of history from times gone by.
 And all is brewed with due reverence to the Bavarian Purity Law of 1516.

 During the first years of the Oktoberfest, the Bavarian brewing law from 1539 stipulated that beer could only be brewed between the “Michaeli” or St. Michael’s day on September 29 and St. George’s feast day, April 23.
 It was forbidden to brew in the summer because the boiling process was considered a fire hazard.
 Moreover, bottom-fermented beer needs a temperature between 4–6°C for fermentation.